-- Full-time: 12 units per term and/or 24 units per year (complete average of eight per term) - Three-quarter time: Nine units per term and/or 18 units per year (complete average of six per term) - Half time: Six units per term and / or 12 units per year (complete average of four per term)
+- Full-time: 12 units per term and/or 24 units per year (complete average of 8 per term) - 3⁄4 time: 9 units per term and/or 18 units per year (complete average of 6 per term) - 1⁄2 time: 6 units per term and/or 12 units per year (complete average of 4 per term)

-The following grades are considered to demonstrate satisfactory course completion: "A," "B," "C," "D," and Pass.
+These grades are considered to demonstrate satisfactory course completion: A, B, C, D, T and P.

-These grades do not demonstrate successful course completion: "F," No Pass, Incomplete, Withdrawal, and In Progress.
+These grades do not demonstrate successful course completion: F, NP, I, W, WIP, WF and WP.

-Incomplete grades will not count toward student completion rate (pace) in the term in which they are received but will be evaluated the following term.

-If students fall below the cumulative minimum 67%, they will be placed on financial aid probation; such students will be given the following term (semester) in which to raise their cumulative completion rate above the required 67%.

-If students fail to meet the requirements during the probation period, they will lose their financial aid until they have met the requirements listed below.
-Loss of financial aid includes Title IV funding and institutional funding.
+- Incomplete grades will not count toward your completion rate (pace) in the term in which they are received but will be evaluated the following term. - If a student falls below the cumulative minimum 67%, they will be placed on financial aid warning, such students will be given the following term (semester) in which to raise their cumulative completion rate above the required 67%. - If a student fails to meet the requirements during the warning period they will lose their financial aid until they have met the requirements listed below.
+Loss of Financial Aid includes Title IV funding and institutional funding.

 c.
-Quantity of Progress: Maximum Time Frame
+Quantity Of Progress - "Maximum Time Frame"